 The Spec Ops XR combines excellent image quality, high-end features, and durability in a compact package.

-It features a 20-megapixel sensor that produces sharp images with exceptional dynamic range.
-The contrast and color are also the best we’ve seen on a game camera.
+This camera features a 20-megapixel sensor that produces sharp images with an exceptional dynamic and flash range.
+The contrast and color are also the best we’ve seen on game cameras.

-If you’ve used trail cameras from other brands, you’ll find the responsive settings menu on the Spec Ops XR very straightforward and quick to set up.
+If you’ve used some trail cameras from other brands, you’ll find the responsive settings of the Spec Ops XR very straightforward and quick to set up.

 The lens has the nearest focus distance of 1.8 meters to the farthest of infinity.

 The Spec Ops XR features a PIR (passive infrared) motion detection sensor.
-It can detect movement in a range of up to 80 feet (24 meters).
+As for detection range, it can detect movement in a range of up to 80 feet (24 meters).

-The trigger speed on this game camera is 0.4 seconds.
+The second trigger speed on this game camera is 0.4.
 It shoots multiple exposures until the moving subject is within the frame.
 However, the number of images is limited to 8 per trigger.
 This isn’t terrible, but we’ve definitely seen better with some other cameras.

 The 1/4 “-20 sized threaded socket makes it easy to mount the camera to a variety of tree mounts and tripods.
 You can secure it with the provided tree strap and python cable lock.